quellabs/wakapac/README.md

         );
     },

-    // Always use computed properties for array lengths filteredItemCount() {
+    // Computed properties still useful for frequently used values filteredItemCount() {
         return this.filteredItems.length;
     }